ysyk2021/the-productive-investor-maximizing-your-returns-with-smart-strategies/src/chapter-3-2.md

-Chapter 3: Developing a Productive Investing Mindset: Strategies for Setting and Achieving Investment Goals
+Strategies for Setting and Achieving Investment Goals
 ===========================================================================================================

 In this chapter, we will explore strategies for developing a productive investing mindset that can help you set and achieve your investment goals.